Housing & Case Management Supports

 Care2Home Medical Respite Transitional Housing

-This program is a 5-bed medical respite transitional home specifically for people without homes who have serious medical needs and is offered in partnership with Family Health Center and PeaceHealth.
+This program is a 5-bed medical respite transitional home specifically for people without homes who have serious physical medical needs and is offered in partnership with Family Health Center and PeaceHealth.
 Residents have medical conditions that make homelessness especially dangerous and receive specialized case management to address these needs.
 Residents are allowed to stay in the transitional home on a temporary basis while they attend to their health recovery and housing plan.
 Residents receive nursing care coordination from a Family Health Center RN and intensive case management support from a CAP Housing Case Manager.
-Anyone may refer to this program, though there are specific criteria that must be met in order to qualify.
-If Care2Home is not a good fit or there are no rooms open, CAP will assist with accessing any other available resources.
-To make a referral for yourself or someone else, please contact Amanda Rasmussen, Program Development Director, at (360) 261-6242 or email@example.com.
+Referrals to this program come from hospitals and other medical care facilities.
+If you are with a hospital or medical care facility and wish to make a referral, please contact Amanda Rasmussen, Program Development Director, at (360) 261-6242 or firstname.lastname@example.org.

 CAP CASE MANAGEMENT SUPPORTS